mitchLui/website/README.md

 ## 1.2.
 Development

-Install [npm][4] and run `npm install` in `./client`.
+Install [npm][4] and run `npm install`.

 ## 1.3.
 Deployment

-You can build the site and deploy it statically to any hosting service you'd like by running `npm run build` in `./client` and serve the files according to the service's documentation.
+You can build the site and deploy it statically to any hosting service you'd like by running `npm run build` and serve the files according to the service's documentation.

-## 1.4.
-Roadmap

-There is a `server` directory that is curretly empty.
-The current plan is to implement a backend API on https://api.mitchlui.dev so that I can implement more features, e.g.

-- Creating a blog
-- Host my own REST APIs for public use (work in progress!)
-- Demo projects

-None of these features are set in stone and definitely open to changes.
-I'm currently cleaning up the code and adding TypeScript support so I can learn it.

 ---
 [1]:https://mitchlui.dev